“We’ll be there every step of the way to ensure you know what will happen next and can access help if you need guidance

 JOIN THE PLATFORM

 You will be taken to Trac Jobs, our online recruitment platform.
 You will need to create an account to apply for a role.
 By registering with Trac, you can make online applications, receive customised job alerts, and manage your interviews, appointments and DBS checks, all in one convenient place.

 Complete your application form.
 You can expect to hear from us within 6 weeks of the closing date, if you have been shortlisted for interview.
 If you would like feedback, please email HNF-TR.Recruitment@nhs.net who will direct your query to the recruiting manager.

 By using Trac updates, you can stay up to date on your application and similar roles.

-Your interview will take place.
+Your interview will take place, including Values Based questions.
+Find out more here.
 If you are successful, you will receive a conditional offer letter by email which will include your new starter pack.
 This pack includes all the forms you need to complete and you can even fill them all in online to make it as easy as possible for you to return.

 We will arrange an appointment with the recruitment team, where you can provide your ID to verify your identity and show them any qualification certificates that are relevant to your appointment.

 You will receive your unconditional letter and your contract of employment.

 We will create your Electronic Staff Record (ESR), which is the HR and Payroll system used by the NHS.
 It records your personal and employment details and is used to process your pay.
 You will be able to access this system with your log in details once you have started in your role.

 Your line manager will be in touch before your first day to make sure you know where to go on your first day.

 Your induction will be carried out by your line manager.
 This is the perfect opportunity for you to familiarise yourself with the working environment, meet your teammates and generally begin to understand more about your role and the wider Trust.